13-Day Java & Bali Photography Tour: Volcanoes & Culture

 At midnight, start your hike to the Ijen Crater.
 There, you will see its blue lake.
 You can also photograph the sulfur miners working at sunrise.
 After hiking down, take a ferry to Bali.
 From there, head to Lovina.
 This town is famous for its calm, black sand beaches.

-Overall, photo highlights include the Ijen crater and volcanic lake.
+Overall, photo highlights include the Ijen Crater volcanic complex.
 In particular, you will want to capture the miners working at sunrise.
 Also, the rare blue flames make a great shot.
 Finally, don’t forget to take portraits of the miners.

 Day 8: Lovina Dolphins & North Bali Landscapes